top of page

 b.
 Matthew.

-Matthew, a tax collector, holds the credit for writing the Book of Matthew.
+Credit is given to him for writing the Book of Matthew.

-The word gospel refers to what?
+7. The word "gospel" refers to what?

 a.
 Good news.